thiagoasb/thiagoasb/README.md

 # Hi 👋, I'm Thiago de Araújo
-#### Always studying a lot to became a programmer capable of solve more and more people problems, through programming.
+#### Always learning to became a programmer capable of solve more and more people problems, through programming.

 <div>
    <a href="https://github.com/thiagoasb">